 This does not negate the need to involve large-scale landowners in creating and maintaining habitat areas adjacent to reserves and national parks.
 Results from the study clearly showed that as koalas follow their complex feeding and breeding habits they have zero understanding of property boundaries separating protected from potentially hazardous areas.

 It is becoming increasingly apparent that a wide range of extensive and complex habitat areas is essential to the survival of individuals and colonies.
 This reinforces the need for koala-friendly management of our land resources.

-The Koala Recovery Partnership is a joint venture between local koala experts at the Port Macquarie Koala Hospital, other local scientists with funding from the NSW government under the Save our Species Program.
+The Koala Recovery Partnership is a joint venture between local koala experts at the Port Macquarie Koala Hospital, other local scientists with funding from the NSW Koala Strategy.